Skip to main content

 Schemas

-Configure the paths where to find OPA, JSON Schema, and CUE files.
+Configure the paths where to find OPA and JSON Schema files.

 # Validation schemas (for validating atmos stacks and components)